recursive-brothers/TerminalMessenger/README.md

 - packaging it with pypy
 - dockerize it
 - adding useful text commands (/join to join a chatroom, /l to list public chatrooms)
+- pretty colors :)
+- analysis of your message history